Wildhawk: descriptive Indian romance Back

 recording on BC 1005 is drastically cut, lasting only 2’ 50” compared with

 Rowland’s full length 6’ 45”.
-Everything before the
+Everything before the Shepherd’s Pipe is lost,

-Shepherd’s Pipe is lost, plus one complete strain in the Gypsy Dance, as well
+plus one complete strain in the Gypsy Dance, as well as much repeated

-orchestra includes a harp not in the composer’s scoring.
+not in the composer’s scoring.

 Guy